oracle-samples/maa/wls-hydr/README.md

 - Transfer the `<WLS-HYDR_BASE>/sysconfig_discovery.xlsx` file to a Windows node to facilitate its edition.
 Fill in the entries in the excel file marked as "needs custom input".
 The entries marked as "default value can be used" can be customized or left in their default value.

 - Once edited, save the excel as a CSV (Comma delimited) file format (do not use CSV UTF-8, use plain CSV format) and upload it to the bastion again.
 You can use any file name for the saved copy, the examples provided only use the names XXX_sysconfig_discovery.csv to differentiate use cases.

-- Upload to the bastion the SSH keys of the primary nodes.
-You need to upload both the SSH private and the SSH public key since those will be used also in the new OCI environment).
-Place them in the appropriate path, according with the inputs in the sysconfig spreadsheet.

-- Upload to the bastion the certificate files for the front end Load Balancer.
-You need to upload both its public certificate and the certificate's private key to the bastion.

 - Create the stage folder structure in the bastion using the DataReplication.py init command:
 `<WLS-HYDR_BASE>/lib/DataReplication.py init -w <nº wls nodes> -o <nº ohs nodes>`